 Doctor Who - The Time Warrior Review: What’s This One About

-A warmongering idiot from space and a warmongering idiot from the Middle Ages form an unlikely-but-mutually-beneficial odd couple in a bid to get the former back to his fleet among the stars and the latter into Dot Cotton’s house.
+A warmongering idiot from space and a warmongering idiot from the Middle Ages form an unlikely-but-mutually-beneficial alliance in a bid to get the former back to his fleet among the stars and the latter into Dot Cotton’s house.

 Pleased to meet you, I’m a Vampire